The delicious combination of bananas and blueberries gets paired with a tangy cream cheese frosting in this Blueberry Banana Cake recipe.

-The banana flavour in this cake is delicious and it goes amazingly well with the blueberries!!
+The banana flavor in this cake is delicious and it goes amazingly well with the blueberries!!
 I love this combo.
 The tangy cream cheese frosting was a must for this Blueberry Banana Cake recipe.
-It compliments the cake layers perfectly well.
+It complements the cake layers perfectly well.

 If you’re looking for a delicious and easy banana cake recipe, this one is for you!